FelipeSandoval/LetterGame/README.md

 ## Let's get down to business, this is a Letter Game

-- You have to pick letters to conform the words given in the dictionary
+- You have to pick letters to compose the words given in the dictionary
 - It validates if they exist... that's pretty much it xD

 ## Part 3